CVUT-FS-12110/Object-Oriented-Programming/resources/tasks/03_fraction_class.md

 For your solution use this [template](03_fraction_class.py).
 All needed instructions are included in the template.
 You are supposed to fill in implementation for all methods there.

 There is included function `gcd` (gratest common divisor) from math package.
 It might be useful in normalization of fraction.
 You can call it as any other function `gcd(x, y)` where `x` and `y` are input integers.
 It is not allowed to use any other import.
 Assignment with additional imports will fail automatically.

+Avoid usage of floats and division in entire solution except the method `normalize()`.
+It is allowed and necessary to use it `normalize()`, but nowehere else!

+You can expect that there wont be inputs or expected results with 0 or negative numbers in both numerator and denumerator.